Page cover

 Secure Query Processing (Ongoing)

-Executes encrypted queries from end users to your deployed model.
+Executes encrypted queries from end users to your deployed computation.

-• Query Submission: The end user sends encrypted input to the model.
+• Query Submission: The end user sends encrypted input for secure execution.

 • Encrypted Response: The worker processes the query and returns a fully encrypted result.